 This programme builds on a university Bachelor degree.
 You will be thoroughly trained in research methodology and techniques, as well as in your chosen field of expertise which will be required if you want to continue to the PhD stage of the programme.

 When you have completed all of the course requirements, you will be granted a master degree.
-The certificate and supplement state that you’ve completed a two-year programme, the ERIM Master of Philosophy in Business Research, which according to Dutch law gives you the title ‘MSc’.
+The certificate and supplement state that you’ve completed a two-year programme, the Research Master in Business and Management, which according to Dutch law gives you the title ‘MSc’.

 In these courses the basic foundations of management, behavioural theories and economics are being discussed.RESEARCH METHODOLOGY AND RESEARCH METHODS (21 ECTS)